 When you set up your account, you will designate how you would like to categorize your revenue by creating revenue streams.
 All revenue, whether via event charges, additional revenue items, or exhibitor orders will be assigned to one of these revenue streams.
 For instructions on creating revenue streams, please see this article.

 During the sales process, you are able to add estimated cost and revenue in each of your revenue streams.
 You are also able to estimate the economic impact for this event.
 To enter these amounts, go to the Event Details page > Financials > Estimates.

-The estimated revenue displays on the Overview tab (and clicking that box will take you directly to the estimates tab).
+The estimated revenue displays on the Overview tab.

 And you are able to display both the estimated revenue and economic impact on your calendar.
 The estimated revenue is also on the event list.